Artaxis.org is an evolving independent network of contemporary artists and their work.

 When was Artaxis.org founded?

 Artaxis.org was founded in 2005 and started by hosting an initial group of 10 artists.
-The site has grown to hosting over 400 artists and has been responsible for numerous exhibitions and other opportunities for its community of artists.
+The site has grown to hosting over 500 artists from over 35 countries and has been responsible for numerous exhibitions and other opportunities for its community of artists.
 The site was founded by artists and remains focused on its initial mission to support the endeavors of the artists that are part of its community.

 Who manages the Artaxis.org website?

 This site, and all of the activities of Artaxis organization are coordinated and managed by volunteers.
 In 2013, Artaxis Organization, Inc. was formed as non-profit art organization to give more structure to the management of the website and help the site realize it’s full potential.
-The Board of Directors of Artaxis are: Dylan Beck, Adam Welch, Dandee Pattee, Alanna DeRocchi, and Samuel Johnson, and Lauren Gallaspy with the founder of the organization, Brian Harper, serving as the Executive Director.
+The Board of Directors of Artaxis are: Alanna DeRocchi, Adam Welch, Dandee Pattee, Lauren Gallaspy, and Samuel Johnson, and Dylan Beck, with the founder of the organization, Brian Harper, serving as the Executive Director.
 Find out more about the Board of Directors here.

 How does the jury process work?